knative/client/conventions/cli.md

 * `delete` deletes a resource

-For a given resource there should be parallelism between arguments to `--create` and `--update` as much as possible.
+For a given resource there should be parallelism between arguments to `create` and `update` as much as possible.

-Other domain-specific verbs are possible, like `set-traffic` for a Knative Serving Service.
+Other domain-specific verbs are possible on a case-by-case basis, like `set-traffic` for a Knative Serving Service.

 ## Arguments

 ### Positionals

-Where there's a single target resource, it should be a positional argument.
+Where there's a single target resource, the resource name should be a positional argument.
+It needs to be of the resource type we're talking about, eg. `kn revision` subcommands the positional must be naming a revision.

 ```bash
 kn service create foo --image gcr.io/things/stuff:tag